jiarong/VirSorter2/README.md

 # Download database and dependencies

-Then download all databases and install dependencies (takes 10+ mins, but this only need to be done once).
-The following command line downloads databases and dependencies to `db` directory, and its location is recorded in the tool configuration as a default, so you do not need to type `--db-dir` of other `virsorter` subcommands.
+Before running VirSorter2, users must download all databases and install dependencies (takes 10+ mins, but this only need to be done once).
+The following command line downloads databases and dependencies to `db` directory, and its location is recorded in the tool configuration as a default, so you do not need to type `--db-dir` for other `virsorter` subcommands.

 ```bash
 virsorter setup -d db -j 4